The Emotionally Immature Parent:

 This type of parent may come to view his/her children as a burden, getting in the way of him/her pursuing his/her own life goals.
 In this way, the child is both resented and essentially rejected.

-Individuals who have been adversely affected by having been brought up by an emotionally immature parent and have developed problems such as anxiety, depression, lack of identity and poor confidence can be helped by various types of psychotherapy; in particular, numerous studies have been conducted showing the effectiveness of cognitive-behavioural therapy (CBT).
-Click here to read my article on this.
+Individuals who have been adversely affected by having been brought up by an emotionally immature parent and have developed problems such as anxiety, depression, lack of identity and poor confidence can be helped by various types of psychotherapy; in particular, numerous studies have been conducted showing the effectiveness of cognitive behavioral therapy (CBT).

-Above eBook now available for instant download on Amazon.
-Click here.
+Above eBook, ‘CHILDHOOD TRAUMA : EMOTIONAL ABUSE‘ now available for instant download on Amazon.

 David Hosier BSc Hons; MSc; PGDE(FAHE).